bihealth/biomedsheets/docs/source/high_level_overview.rst

     Tables used in the BioMed Sheet data schema.

 **BioEntity** describes biological entities (or specimens or donors).
-This might be a human patient, a mouse, a cell cell culture, etc.
+This might be a human patient, a mouse, a cell culture, etc.
 **BioSample** describes one biological sample taken from the biological entity.
 This might be a blood sample, saliva swab, part of a primary tumor biopsy, part of a metathesis biopsy etc.
 **TestSample** describes a further processing of a BioSample, e.g., extracted DNA, RNA, etc. from a tumor biopsy.